jimthedev/esbox/README.md

 It automatically compiles and reruns your script every time you save.
 Think  of it as JSBin for your local editor and terminal – with full access to Node APIs and modules.

-esbox is intended for use in workshops and screencasts, as an easy way to run code demos in ES2016 without getting bogged down with build systems.
+As well as idle experimenting, esbox can be used in situations like workshops and screencasts, as it provides an easy way to do live code demos in ES2016 without getting bogged down with build systems.

 ## Install